bernardwongssg/web-app/README.md

 *Modifying Models*
 - Model Meta is basically the inner class of your model class.
 Model Meta is basically used to change the behavior of your model fields like changing order options, verbose_name, and a lot of other options.
 It’s completely optional to add a Meta class to your model.
 More can be read about it [here](https://www.geeksforgeeks.org/meta-class-in-models-django/#)

+### Lesson 7 (11.2.23)
+*Setting up a Login System*
+- Django has default views that you can use to make logins and logouts.
+These are in django.contrib.auth
+- You can figure out where Django's looking for URLs or views in the 404 error page; look for the request URL portion of the error
+- If you don't want the login to redirect to your account info, you can set it up in the settings.py file using LOGIN_REDIRECT_URL and setting the variable to your intended url. ex) LOGIN_REDIRECT_URL = 'blog-home'

+*Changing the HTML Based on Who's Logged In*
+- django has a user variable that contains the current user.
+This user variable has an attribute is_authenticated that allows you to determine if the user is logged in or not.
+You can set things using the snippet {% if user.is_authenticated %}.
+Note that you don't have to pass in user or anything in the requests context or anything, this is something that's built into Django

+*Creating Routes That Are Only Accessible If You're Logged In*
+- While you can technically make a view/URL html element only visible using the if snippet mentioned in the above section, there's nothing stopping the user from just manually typing out the URL.
+You can use a login_required declarator that Django provides by default.
+This can be imported using the following import: from django.contrib.auth.decorators import login_required.
+You can then put @login_required above any view function that you want requiring a logged in user.
+Note that this is different for classed based views
+- Similar to the login system, you can set up which URL view functions with @login_required redirect to if you're not logged in by going into the settings.py file and using the LOGIN_URL variable. ex) LOGIN_URL = 'login' (where 'login' is the views URL name that loads the login screen)
+- What's really neat about Django is that it will still save which URL you were trying to access even when it redirects you to whichever URL you set up as LOGIN_URL.
+You can see in the website login it will have /?next=/'URL_YOU_WANTED_TO_GO_TO'/ in the URL.
+Once you enter credentials it will load up the original URL you wanted to navigate to

 # Interesting Q&A
 Why isn't the urls.py auto-generated?
 - sometimes apps only do internal things, urls.py is only useful routing users to pages specific to that app